ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

 [  PASSED  ] 30 tests.
 ```

-## Element wise Matrix operations: add, substract, multiply, ...
+## Element wise Matrix operations: add, subtract, multiply

-Now that scalar binary operators are implemented, you will add `Matrix` level
+Now that scalar binary operators are implemented, you can add `Matrix` level
 binary operators.
 The pattern is very similar to the one used for unary
 operators: you will add a helper routine that will traverse the matrices and
-apply the scalar operator, with an extra step though.
+apply the scalar operator, but with an extra step.
 Although the element wise
 processing of matrices does not require a specific order for the rows or
 columns, the matrices must have the same dimensions; if not, this is an error
 and the program should be terminated.